Cactus Control

 Keith's Pro Tips

-"Removing cacti from a land through mechanical or organic means can prove to be difficult or ineffective.
-Mowing down cactus only spreads the problem and because of their painful prickliness, pulling them up by hand is not really a wise choice.
+"Removing cacti from land through mechanical or organic means can be difficult or ineffective.
+Mowing down cacti only spreads the problem, and because of their painful prickliness, pulling them up by hand is not a wise choice.
 Using a herbicide like Picloram is easy, inexpensive, environmentally responsible, and effective."

-The Cactus and other similar species such as prickly pear are found throughout the United States and possess over 2,000 different species.
-The common characteristic of Cacti are their sharp prickly spines which, if touched, can easily pierce skin and be very painful.
+Cacti and similar species, such as prickly pear, are found throughout the United States and comprise over 2,000 different species.
+The common characteristic of cacti is their sharp, prickly spines, which, if touched, can easily pierce skin and be very painful.

-Cactus plants are extremely tolerant of drought and harsh conditions and are protected from grazing animals to some extent by their spines.
-Not only are they a pest due to their potential to harm those who come in contact with it, but their presence can also hinder the growth of competing plants, choking them out if left untreated.
-On livestock ranches, Cacti are a serious problem by interfering with movement and forage space for cattle and other animals.
+Cactus plants are extremely tolerant of drought and harsh conditions and are somewhat protected from grazing animals by their spines.
+However, they are a pest due to their potential to harm those who come in contact with them.
+Their presence can also hinder the growth of competing plants, choking them out if left untreated.
+Cacti are a serious problem on livestock ranches because they interfere with the movement and forage space for cattle and other animals.

-Cacti live in hot environments and they need to retain water for a very long time.
-The way they do that is by eliminating leaves which increases evapotranspiration.
-Instead of leaves, Cacti have a spongy material covered by a thin layer of skin that helps retain water.
-Water can also condense on the Cactus and drip onto the ground where the roots will absorb it.
-Cacti are so good at retaining water that 90% of the Cactus is water.
+Cacti live in hot environments, and they need to retain water for a very long time.
+They do that by eliminating leaves, which increases evapotranspiration.
+Instead of leaves, cacti have a spongy material covered by a thin layer of skin that helps retain water.
+Water can also condense on the cactus and drip onto the ground, where the roots absorb it.
+Cacti are so good at retaining water that 90% of the cactus is water.

-If you have Cactus growing on your lawn or in your pasture land and want it gone, our DIY Cactus treatment guide can assist you via step-by-step instructions on using our professional-grade control products that will quickly and effectively remove Cactus plants.
+Suppose you have a cactus growing on your lawn or in your pasture land and want it gone.
+In that case, our DIY cactus treatment guide can provide step-by-step instructions on using our professional-grade control products, which will quickly and effectively remove cactus plants.

 Identification

-We typically expect Cacti to have spikes, and they do, but the spikes are sometimes so different that we don't recognize them as such.
-For example, the peyote Cactus spikes look like shriveled up potato spuds but they're actually meant to be spikes.
+• We typically expect cacti to have spikes, and they do, but the spikes are sometimes so different that we don't recognize them as such.
+For example, the peyote cactus spikes look like shriveled-up potato spuds, but they're meant to be spikes.

-Use our description and image above to help you to identify the Cactus on your landscape.
-If you are having trouble identifying the Cactus, contact us and we will properly ID the plant for you as well and offer herbicide product recommendations for control.
+Use our description and image above to help you identify the cactus in your landscape.
+If you are having trouble identifying the cactus, contact us, and we will properly identify the plant for you and offer herbicide product recommendations for control.

 Inspection

-After you have identified the invasive tree you are dealing with as Cactus, you can proceed with an inspection.
-Mainly, you want to see where the Cactus is gathered and how severe of an invasion there is so you know where to focus your treatment.
+After identifying the invasive tree as a cactus, you can proceed with an inspection.
+You want to see where the cactus is gathered and how severe the invasion is so you know where to focus your treatment.

 Where to Inspect